 If you are inspired by these achievements, please consider making a donation to support ACE’s Recommended Charity Fund.
 Your gift today will help reduce future animal suffering.
 Thank you!

-While WAI’s grant funds come from another source, ACE donors help WAI approach their grantmaking program holistically and strategically by i) creating opportunities for researchers to apply their work to wild animal welfare, ii) enabling WAI to search for new research collaborators, and iii) introducing grantees to their other services.
+While Wild Animal Initiative’s grant funds come from another source, ACE donors help Wild Animal Initiative approach their grantmaking program holistically and strategically by i) creating opportunities for researchers to apply their work to wild animal welfare, ii) enabling Wild Animal Initiative to search for new research collaborators, and iii) introducing grantees to their other services.